-In connection with the offering of the 2026 Convertible Notes, we concurrently entered into the following privately-negotiated separate transactions: convertible note hedge transactions with respect to our common stock (the "2026 Convertible Note Hedges"), covering a total of 3.5 million shares of our common stock, and warrant transactions ("2026 Warrants"), whereby we sold to the counterparties to the 2026 Convertible Note Hedges warrants to acquire approximately 3.5 million shares of our common stock in each case, as of December 31, 2023.
-The strike prices of the 2026 Convertible Note Hedges and the 2026 Warrants were subject to adjustment to approximately \$162.40 and \$203.00 as of December 31, 2023, respectively, and no 2026 Convertible Note Hedges or 2026 Warrants have been exercised.
+In connection with the offering of the 2026 Convertible Notes, we concurrently entered into the following privately-negotiated separate transactions: convertible note hedge transactions with respect to our common stock (the "2026 Convertible Note Hedges"), covering a total of 3.4 million shares of our common stock, and warrant transactions ("2026 Warrants"), whereby we sold to the counterparties to the 2026 Convertible Note Hedges warrants to acquire approximately 3.4 million shares of our common stock.
+As of December 31, 2022, the strike prices of the 2026 Convertible Note Hedges and the 2026 Warrants were subject to adjustment to approximately \$166.73 and \$208.41, respectively, and no 2026 Convertible Note Hedges or 2026 Warrants have been exercised.